 Samsung chose to update its Galaxy S5 first among its devices.
 The Over-the-Air release started rolling out last December to users in Poland.
 According to Android Origin, the release was under a â€œbeta test before extending to other regions like the United States and Australia.
-The report also claims that considering the number of areas receiving the update already, it should be just a matter of time before Samsung reaches the final phase.
+The report also claims that considering the number of areas receiving the update already,

 Check must :Add Facebook like button in every Blogger Post

 The Samsung Galaxy S5 Android 5.0 Lollipop update delivers new features and enhancements to users.
 It also, according to many Galaxy S5 users in the U.S. and elsewhere, brings battery life problems to the flagship device.While it delivers big features, its also delivered some Android 5.0 Lollipop problems to Galaxy S5 users including problems with battery life.
 Complaints about bad Galaxy S5 battery life have been extremely loud in the weeks after the start of the Samsung Galaxy S5 Lollipop roll out and theyâ€™ve only gotten louder after the U.S. Galaxy S5 Lollipop update started rolling out.

 Problems with the Samsung Galaxy S5 and How to fix them?